NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

   - 3: Zombie Shambler
 ```

 Assuming the PCs employ stealth, they may access this room without FIlge's knowledge, catching him unawares as he conducts magical-medical experiments on the corpse upon his operating table.
 As he stiches and saws, the sallow skinned necromancer sings a dreadful melody in the hoarse, hacking voice of an addict.
-He moves to attack at the first sight of intruders, pulling up short only if confronted by a truly impressive display (such as the head of Kullen or all of the zombies from [[4-Campaign/Age of Worms/The Whispering Cairn#5.
+He moves to attack at the first sight of intruders, pulling up short only if confronted by a truly impressive display (such as the head of Kullen or all of the zombies from [[The Whispering Cairn#5.
 Feasting Hall]] in thrall to a PC).
 Even then, FIlge negotiates only if a PC makes a successful [[Skills#Intimidation|Intimidation]] check.

 A 5-foot-tall human skeleton follows FIlge everywhere he goes, acting as a mobile bookstand and dogsbody.
 This is poor Gertia Land, youngest of Alastor Land's siblings.
 A DC 15 [[Skills#Medicine|Medicine]] check identifies subtle deformities to her skull that are the hallmarks of the Red Death plague that swept [[Diamond Lake]] 19 years ago.
 The skeleton wears a rusty old scimitar in a belt scabbard and will use it at Filge's command.